God I hate designing filters.

 The result too often is that my users land in a place where the filters are useless, and the results doubly so.

 Side note: this isn’t what I set out to write about.
-But we’ll get there.
+But we’ll get there, starting with the next post, Designing filters: or, now you know where and how anne shops.

 Also published on Medium.